As deadline looms, hundreds of Minnesota townships could lose out on American Rescue Plan dollars

 But with a Monday application deadline fast approaching, fewer than 60% of Minnesota's townships have requested their share of the funds.

-The American Rescue Plan designated nearly $377 million for local governments in Minnesota with populations of less than 50,000 residents.
-The money can be used for a range of needs, from replacing revenue that was lost during the pandemic to upgrading water and sewer systems.
+The American Rescue Plan designated nearly $377 million for local governments in Minnesota with populations of fewer than 50,000 residents.
+The money can be used for a range of needs, including replacing revenue lost during the COVID-19 pandemic and upgrading water and sewer systems.

-For more than 600 of the state's townships — those with fewer than 200 residents — this is their first chance to directly receive federal assistance during the pandemic.
-They did not get dollars through the Coronavirus Aid, Relief, and Economic Security Act last year.
+More than 600 townships — those with fewer than 200 residents — were not eligible for aid through last year's Coronavirus Aid, Relief and Economic Security (CARES) Act, and this is their first chance to directly receive federal assistance during the pandemic.

-But many of those same small towns could miss out again, despite being eligible this time around.
-If a community doesn't apply to receive American Rescue Plan dollars, Krueger said, Treasury Department officials told him that Minnesota must redistribute that money to other small local government units.
+But many of those same small towns could miss out again.
+Krueger said Treasury Department officials have told him that if a community doesn't apply for American Rescue Plan funding, Minnesota must redistribute that money to other small local government units.

-Minnesota Management and Budget officials disagree, saying the state isn't required to redistribute the dollars.
-They said they will wait to see how much money is not requested before deciding what to do with it.
+But Minnesota Management and Budget officials disagree.
+They said the state isn't required to redistribute the dollars and that they will wait to see how much money is not requested before deciding what to do with it.

 Nonetheless, Minnesota's applications are lagging behind those of some other states.
-A spokeswoman for the Michigan Townships Assocation said that at least 98% of its 1,240 townships had applied to get the federal dollars.
+A spokeswoman for the Michigan Townships Association said that at least 98% of its 1,240 townships had applied for the aid.
 Wisconsin Towns Association Executive Director Mike Koles said his state's deadline to apply is still a few weeks away and all but eight of its 1,245 towns have applied.

 The average population of townships in Minnesota is a little over 500, Krueger noted, while Koles estimated the average size in Wisconsin is closer to 1,100.

-Townships' excuses for not applying for the funds vary, Krueger said.
-He talked to a town official a couple of days ago who did not know about the American Rescue Plan, which was signed into law in March.
+Townships' excuses for not applying for the aid vary, Krueger said.
+For example, he said that although the American Rescue Plan was signed into law in March, one town official told him a couple of days ago that he was not even aware of its existence.

-Many small communities depend on volunteers for their town's administration, some of whom are farmers who are currently working around the clock in their fields.
+Many small communities depend on volunteers for their town's administration, some of whom are farmers who are now working around the clock in their fields.

-Others have said they don't know what to spend the money on.
+Others have said they don't know how to spend the money.
 Krueger said he tells those officials: "You have three years to figure this out.
 Don't worry about that right now, just get the money."

-Then there's a set of people who see the dollars as a giveaway program and are too proud to accept what they see as a handout, he said.
+Then, there are people who see the aid as a giveaway program and are too proud to accept what they see as a handout, he said.

-Denmark Township, which is north of Hastings in Washington County, is not among those groups.
-Town Board Chair Kathy Higgins said they applied months ago for their chunk of the dollars.
-She said their $220,000 allocation amounts to a major financial boost for the community.
+The officials of Denmark Township, north of Hastings in Washington County, are not among them.
+Town Board Chair Kathy Higgins said the township applied months ago for its share of the money.
+She said the township's $220,000 allocation amounts to a major financial boost for the community.

 Like many towns, the bulk of Denmark's money goes to roads, bridges and zoning, Higgins said.
-They haven't saved much for updating the town hall, so the federal funds could allow them to add touchless sinks and toilets and update audio visual equipment.
+The township hasn't saved much for updating the town hall, so the federal funds could allow it to add touchless sinks and toilets and update audio visual equipment.
 But she said they're still in the initial stages of contemplating how to spend the money.

 Denmark Township is not alone in considering town hall updates.
-Krueger, a supervisor of New Market Township in Scott County, said they are looking at heating, ventilation and air conditioning system updates for their town hall.
+Krueger, a supervisor of New Market Township in Scott County, said officials there are looking at town hall heating, ventilation and air conditioning updates.

 Jessie Van Berkel • 651-925-5044